-These Star Wars learning activities are fun for Star Wars Day (May the 4th be with you!)
+These Star Wars learning activities are fun Star Wars Day activities (May the 4th be with you!)

 Light sabers, carbonite, and plenty of Star Wars ideas to keep you all having fun (and learning!) for a long time.

 This post may contain affiliate links which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are my own and I share things I think would be of interest to boys.

 Star Wars Learning Activities

 Star Wars Paper Crafts